rdvnnl/kotlin-web-site/docs/topics/properties.md

 ### Backing fields

 In Kotlin, accessors use backing fields to hold the property's value in memory.
-Backing fields are useful when you want to add extra logic to your getter and setter or if you want to trigger an additional action when a property is modified.
+Backing fields are useful when you want to add extra logic to your getter and setter, or when you want to trigger an additional action whenever the property changes.

 You can't declare backing fields directly.
-Kotlin generates them when it's necessary.
+Kotlin generates them only when necessary.
 You can reference the backing field in accessors using the `field` keyword.

-Kotlin only generates backing fields if you use the default getter or setter or if you use ` field` in at least one of your custom accessors.
+Kotlin only generates backing fields if you use the default getter or setter, or if you use ` field` in at least one custom accessor.

 For example, there is no backing field in this case because it uses a custom getter without the `field` keyword: